 The Aggie Recreation Center (ARC) is the new home for Campus Recreation programs and services and was funded entirely by the students for the students!
 The ARC has established itself as the hub for student activity and engagement on campus and has created a connection between the students like no other building before it.

-- In the spring of 2009, Tyler Tolson was elected as the University's new Student Body President after running a campaign with the objective to build new recreational and wellness facilities for students on USU's Logan campus.
+- In the spring of 2009, Tyler Tolson was elected as the university's new Student Body President after running a campaign with the objective to build a new recreational and wellness facility for students on USU's Logan campus.

 - Elevated indoor track measuring 1/8 of a mile long